smougie/data-visualisation/README.md

 # Data Visualisation
-The idea of project si to visualize data pravodided by user.
+The idea of project is to visualize data pravodided by user.
 In this project I use matplotlib and pygal frameworks.